 The ability of the District to comply with its covenants under the Resolution and to generate Net Revenues sufficient to pay principal of and interest on the 2018 Bonds may be adversely affected by actions and events outside of the control of the District and may be adversely affected by actions taken (or not taken) by voters, property owners, taxpayers or persons obligated to pay fees and charges.
-Among other matters, above normal temperatures, general and local economic conditions, conservation efforts by customers and changes in law and government regulations could adversely affect the amount of Net Revenues realized by the District or significantly raise the cost of operating the Gas System.
+Among other matters, above normal rainfall, drought, general and local economic conditions, conservation efforts by customers and changes in law and government regulations could adversely affect the amount of Net Revenues realized by the District or significantly raise the cost of operating the Water System.

-In addition, the realization of future Net Revenues is subject to, among other things, the capabilities of management of the District, the ability of the District to provide service to its customers, the ability of the District to establish, maintain and collect charges from its customers and the ability of the District to establish, maintain and collect rates and charges sufficient to pay for operation and maintenance costs of the Gas System, the 2018 Bonds and other obligations payable from Net Revenues.
-See "APPENDIX A-THE GAS SYSTEM-Historical Operating Results" and "APPENDIX A-THE GAS SYSTEM-Debt Service on The District's Gas System Bonds" herein.
+In addition, the realization of future Net Revenues is subject to, among other things, the capabilities of management of the District, the ability of the District to provide service to its customers, the ability of the District to establish, maintain and collect charges from its customers and the ability of the District to establish, maintain and collect rates and charges sufficient to pay for operation and maintenance costs of the Water System, the 2018 Bonds and other obligations payable from Net Revenues.
+See "APPENDIX A-THE WATER SYSTEM-Historical Operating Results" and "APPENDIX A-THE WATER SYSTEM-Debt Service on The District's Water System Bonds" herein.

-Factors Affecting the Gas System
+Factors Affecting the Water System

-One or more of the following factors or events, or the occurrence of other unanticipated factors or events, could adversely affect the Gas System operations and financial performance to an extent that cannot be determined at this time:
+One or more of the following factors or events, or the occurrence of other unanticipated factors or events, could adversely affect the Water System operations and financial performance to an extent that cannot be determined at this time:

 Changes in Management or Policies.
-Losses of or changes in key management personnel of the Gas System or District policies could have a materially adverse effect on the financial performance of the Gas System.
+Losses of or changes in key management personnel of the Water System or District policies could have a materially adverse effect on the financial performance of the Water System.

 Future Economic Conditions.
-Increased unemployment or other adverse economic conditions or changes in the demographics of the District; an inability to control expenses in periods of inflation and difficulties in increasing charges could adversely affect the financial performance of the Gas System to an extent that cannot be determined at this time.
+Increased unemployment or other adverse economic conditions or changes in the demographics of the District; an inability to control expenses in periods of inflation and difficulties in increasing charges could adversely affect the financial performance of the Water System to an extent that cannot be determined at this time.

 Seasonality.
-Demand for gas during the cooler months is generally greater than during warmer months due primarily to additional requirements for heating.
-Throughout the year, and particularly during typically cooler months, demand tends to vary with temperature.
-In the event that temperatures during the typically cooler months are warmer than normal, the demand for gas may decrease and adversely affect the District's revenues available to pay debt service on the 2018 Bonds.
+Demand for water during the warmer months is generally greater than during cooler months due primarily to additional requirements for water in connection with irrigation systems, swimming pools, cooling systems and other outside water use.
+Throughout the year, and particularly during typically warmer months, demand tends to vary with temperature, rainfall levels and rainfall frequency.
+In the event that temperatures during the typically warmer months are cooler than normal, or if there is more rainfall than normal, the demand for water may decrease and adversely affect the District's revenues available to pay debt service on the 2018 Bonds.

 Insurance Claims.
-Increases in the cost of third-party general liability insurance coverage and the amounts paid in settlement of liability claims not covered by third-party insurance could materially adversely affect the financial position of the Gas System.
+Increases in the cost of third-party general liability insurance coverage and the amounts paid in settlement of liability claims not covered by third-party insurance could materially adversely affect the financial position of the Water System.
 The District is self-insured for certain potential liabilities.

 Organized Labor Efforts.
 Certain employees of the District are represented by a collective bargaining unit.
-See "APPENDIX A-THE DISTRICT-General-Employees and Human Resources".
+See "APPENDIX A-THE DISTRICT-GENERAL-Employees and Human Resources."
 The collective bargaining agreement, however, does not grant employees the right to strike.
 Labor disputes with that collective bargaining unit could result in adverse labor actions or increased labor costs.